September 22, 2022

 Data teams are constantly juggling requests to build new reports, answer one-off questions with ad hoc analysis, and distribute data to the people who need it across an org.
 Without report automation though, the data team's responsibilities can start to include tedious manual work like sending out the same report, manually rerunning queries to pull the freshest data, and copying and pasting report links for various stakeholders in communication channels.
 Overall, it can look like a lot of repetition and not a lot of actual analysis.

 It doesn’t have to be like this.
-With the right tool, report automation can make data team workflows easier, data more accessible, and your entire business more data-driven.
+With the right tools for data analytics, report automation can make data team workflows easier, data more accessible, and your entire business more data-driven.
 In this piece, we’ll discuss what report automation can look like, its benefits, and how you can automate reports in Mode.

 You've just been handed your company's raw Salesforce data.
 What do you do first?
 Welcome to your crash course in understanding Salesforce and its data.